cph-cachet/carp-webservices-spring/docs/webservices-data.md

 ![Subsystem decomposition](https://imgur.com/4wJ82Ib.png)

-### `Couroutine processing & data stream`
+### `Coroutine processing & data stream`

-The `CawsDataStreamService` interface is designed to functionally implement CawsDataStreamService.
-The `CawsDataStreamService` class handles the core logic for managing data streams by invocation and call of services within the application.
+The `CawsDataStreamService` service is responsible for running suspend coroutines for processing data streams.
+It includes method for creating tempFile within the process of unzipping files by line, reading serializing to and `DataStreamServiceRequest` and invoking Core.
+This services works as coroutine producer of data for the `DataStreamController`.

+### `CawsDataStreamService`

-### `Zip file processing`
+#### `Zip file processing`

 The `processToZip` function is responsible for processing zip files before appending the data to data streams.
 It includes methods for extracting data from zip files, validating the data, and converting it into the appropriate format for storage in the database.
 At this point in time, the `processToZip` is fully implemented and been tested by initialization of `DataStreamBatch` and `DataStreamSequence` objects and functionally tested by `generateRandomDataStreamServiceRequest`.